 Individuals & small groups are invited to evening beaver-watch sessions at which these largely nocturnal animals provide exciting encounters of what was once a common sight throughout Europe.
 If you would like to book a visit, or sponsor the beavers & follow their progress, please contact Escot on 01404 822188 or email email@example.com

-You can choose to adopt the red squirrels, the beavers or the otters.
+You can choose to sponsor the red squirrels, the beavers or the otters.
 Your adoption applies to the species, not a particular animal.
-We undertake to spend your adoption fee on the welfare of the animals, on their food, their shelter and any veterinary care they may need.
+We undertake to spend your sponsorship fee on the welfare of the animals, on their food, their shelter and any veterinary care they may need.

 Escot is also a favourite centre for spotting moths and even bats.
 The Education Ranger regularly holds Nature Days at which children can come face to face with Escot's wildlife.